Definition

 Normal if no symptome

-+/- ST-segment depression or
++/- ST-segment

 T-wave Invert